ryansh100/NewWorld/README.md

 * indigo/dye
 * cane/sugar
 * tobacco/cigar
-* sheep/wool
+* wool/fabric

 #Commissioned Goods
 * books - require paper/dye
 * cakes - require flour/sugar
-* garments - wool/dye
+* garments - fabric/dye
 * rum - 4 cane

 #Island boards
 Each board is numbered and has 3 fertilities that allow you to grow certain level 1 goods.

-#Winning
-Complete 12 commissioned goods.

-#Setup

-#Negotiation
-Players are encouraged to negotiate when conflicts arise in simultaneous activities or actions.

 #Settlement
 A settlement is any contiguous collection of settlement features controlled by a player.